eclipse-score/time/README.md

 <img src="docs/architecture/deployment.drawio.svg" style="width:90%">
 </figure>

-* S-CORE time can handle multiple different time bases/time domains.
+* S-CORE time can handle up to 16 different time bases/time domains.
 * Syncing of the "clocks" of those time bases between different devices/exeution environments is done via gPTP or AUTOSAR Tsync Protocol (see below)
 * A modified ptpd2 implementation is used to achive that on the S-CORE domain:
    * It syncs a single time base with its related master clock